 Newest guidelines get a lot more people off blood pressure meds, but many people with hypertension are not being treated.

 GET THIS!
 Your risk of heart attack goes up when your systolic (top number) blood pressure hits 118!!!
-118 folks! that’s when the uptick in risk starts to happen!
+118 folks!
+That’s when the uptick in risk starts to happen!

 What can you do?

 If you are overweight–try AGAIN to lose weight–I know–I hated the constant reminder–but it’s the raw truth—the weight is going to hurt you!
 It really does come down to DO IT OR DIE!
 There are support groups out there in most communities–because so many of us struggle every day with weight, and trying to eat the right foods.
 IT IS HARD TO LOSE WEIGHT—and it will be a life long battle to maintain any loss.
 People in support groups do better than those doing it alone!

 Get some help with smoking!
 Most people need more than one thing to help them quit.
 You CAN use meds (Champix, Chantix) AND a patch AND an inhaler!
 You can use more than one 21 mg patch–if you are a three pack a day you may need THREE patches!
 If you are pregnant, you can use the patches, gum, inhalers–but the drugs are not approved—yet….all this is safer for baby than lighting that cigarette!